lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/jobs_and_resources/slurm.md

 !!! note "Partition `interactive`"

     A dedicated partition `interactive` is reserved for short jobs (< 8h) with not more than one job per user.
-Please check the availability of nodes there with `sinfo -p interactive`.
+Please check the availability of nodes there with `sinfo --partition=interactive`.

 ### Interactive X11/GUI Jobs